 A unique destination to observe great white sharks is Guadalupe Island (located 350 km from Ensenada, Baja California, Mexico).
 Guadalupe is considered to be the world's best location for viewing, photography and video of these sharks.
 The visibility is approximately 30m and water temperatures are 18-22 degrees.
 The seasonal population of 140 sharks can be observed between August and November each year.

 Rodney Fox, a great white attack survivor, and his team in South Australia have made significant contributions to understanding white sharks and share their knowledge through documentaries and ecotourism adventure trips.
 Fox pioneered great white shark cage diving here over 30 years ago; he was the first to design and build an underwater shark observation cage providing sports divers a unique experience to observe these intelligent specimens in their natural environment.
-You can benefit from their years of experience as well as knowledge of individual sharks when you book a trip on their liveaboard, the Princess II.
+You can benefit from their years of experience as well as knowledge of individual sharks when you book a trip on their liveaboard, the Rodney Fox.
 Non-divers participate in surface 'cage dives' and certified divers can enjoy the thrill of ocean floor cage dives.

 More detailed information on great white shark diving destinations: